Epsilon (Dreamtale album)

 Epsilon is the fifth studio album by Finnish power metal band Dreamtale.
-Released on The Secret Door record label on 11 May 2011 in Finland, with an earlier 20 April 2011 release in Japan, it reached number 39 on Suomen virallinen lista, The Official Finnish Charts.
+It was released on The Secret Door record label on 11 May 2011 in Finland, with an earlier 20 April 2011 release in Japan, and then released via IceWarrior Records on 28 September 2012 in Germany, Austria, and Switzerland, and 8 October 2012 in other European countries.
+The album reached number 39 on Suomen virallinen lista, The Official Finnish Charts.